The Aberlour baby and toddlers group are holding a soup and sweet on 19th march, see attached poster for...

 The village retains much of its original character and is a designated Conservation Village.

-These days the amenities are fewer but community spirit is still strong as can verified by the many events held within the village – from Village in Bloom competition to annual Fete, Scots Night, Carol Singing and many other events throughout the year. ( See Events)
+These days the amenities are fewer but community spirit is still strong, as can verified by the many events held within the village – the annual Fete on the third Saturday each June, the pub nights in the village hall, and many other events throughout the year. ( See Events)

 The village of Archiestown was founded in 1760 by Sir Archibald Grant of Monymusk.
 To find out more about the Monymusk Grants please go to www.monymusk.com